 Remember how our bodies love schedules?
 Well, it’s the same with eating and drinking routines.
 Aim to have your last meal at least one hour before bed.
 We should avoid food rich in sugar and fat and aim for a balanced dinner.
 This helps to keep our bellies from expanding too much.

 It’s difficult to fall asleep when there are distractions.
 By adjusting your sleeping environment just right, you can doze off in no time!
 An obvious part of this is noise.
 Even if you can fall asleep while there’s noise around, the quality of your sleep is still affected because your brain reacts to external stimuli.
 Try to keep your bedroom quiet, or get some earplugs to block out sounds.
 A white noise machine could also do the trick to lull you to sleep.

 Another factor to keep an eye on is light.
 Our bodies are attuned to natural light: when it’s there, we know we should be awake, when it’s gone, we get sleepy.
-Artificial light confuses us, particularly the blue light emitted from our phone and computer screens.
+Artificial light confuses us, particularly the blue light emitted from our phones and computer screens.
 That’s why we should aim to increase exposure to natural light during the day and limit our screen time in the evening.
 And if you can’t control the amount of light while you sleep, then consider a good eye mask.
 We’re of course in love with our Panda Bamboo Eye Mask, which protects us from all outside light while being soft and gentle to our eyes.